magento/devdocs/guides/v2.0/cloud/live/stage-prod-over.md

 * Use SSH access and Git CLI commands to deploy updated code to Staging or Production.
 Magento Cloud CLI commands are not available in Staging and Production.

 ## Read-only environments
-You should always deploy code and data from the `master` branch of your Integration environment to Staging, then to Production.
+You should always deploy code and data from the `master` branch of your Development (Integration) environment to Staging, then to Production.
 If you need to fix issues, fix them in local development, push to Git, and complete the full deployment.

 #### Related topics
 *	[Prepare to deploy]({{ page.baseurl }}cloud/live/stage-prod-migrate-prereq.html)